 Adding a node just means breaking the ring and inserting it with two connections.
 Potentially less complex cabling than adding a node to a full mesh.

-Predictable latency makes it suitable for industrial controls (SCADA) or smart grids where timing is critical.
+Predictable latency makes ring topology suitable for industrial controls (SCADA) or smart grids where timing is critical.
+When you need deterministic behavior, ring delivers.

 Engineers should also consider the downsides: